-Expenditure for the year was £11.6m (2018-19 - £10.7m), an increase of 9%.
-In addition to the increase in direct costs to deliver new services, the increase also reflects an investment in IT, office space, management capacity and new business.
-This increase has been driven by success in winning contracts, particularly in Somerset.
-We have continued to invest in IT systems to support our work, moving more of our services onto the client relationship management system, and moving to a new housing management system.
+Expenditure for the year was £12.7m (2019-20 - £11.6m), an increase of 9%.
+In addition to the increase in direct costs to deliver new services, the increase also reflects an investment in IT systems.
+We have continued to invest in IT systems to support our work, to enable better remote working, moving more of our services onto the client relationship management system, and moving to a new housing management system.

 The balance sheet is in a very similar position to the previous year.
-The main difference is that debtors are higher and cash is lower by $\pounds 1m$, which is just due to the timing of payments for contracts.
+The main difference is that debtors are lower and cash is higher by about £500k, which is just due to the timing of payments for contracts.